-The 2013 Fuller Symposium will explore how local and indigenous communities can empower themselves by managing their own natural resources—and in turn become a global force for conservation.
-This year’s one day event will take place on November 13, 2013 at the National Geographic Society’s headquarters in Washington, D.C.
+The 2013 Fuller Symposium explored how local and indigenous communities can empower themselves by managing their own natural resources—and in turn become a global force for conservation.
+This year’s one day event took place on November 13, 2013 at the National Geographic Society’s headquarters in Washington, D.C.

 Global leaders shared their insights on the growing crisis of wildlife crime at the 2012 Fuller Symposium.
 The symposium was held on November 14, 2012 at the National Geographic Society in Washington, D.C.